-Well, as it turns out, the sign is as authentic to film as the noses you see on the screen.
+Well, as it turns out, the sign is as authentic to film as the noses you see on screen.
 It was put up in the 1923 by Los Angeles Times publisher Harry Chandler as a billboard for his real estate development.
-He was just advertising houses.
-In fact, the name of the development was “Hollywoodland,” which the sign originally said.
+That’s right, he was just advertising houses.
+In fact, the name of the development was “Hollywood-land,” which the sign originally said.
 It even had flashing lights.

 Then, as with diamonds, people found a way to link it to something emotional.
 Entertainment.
 Lights, glitz, and glam, and (also as with diamonds) celebrities!
 So they took away a syllable and the flashing lights, and it’s been there ever since.

 In the early 1900s, people just didn’t care that they sweat.
 Deodorant wasn’t a thing.
 Then a woman named Edna Murphey hired a marketing agency to help sell an antiperspirant doctors were using to keep their hands from sweating during surgery.
 The ads targeted women, and stated that sweating was an “embarrassing medical ailment in need of a remedy.”

 The ads worked, but sales eventually stalled, so the company (called Odorono — get it?) launched another campaign that was more aggressive.
 They touted ladies underarms as super sexy, and effectively said, “if you want to keep a man, you’d better not smell.”

 Around the same time, Gillette decided to convince women that underarm hair was to blame for the smell.
 Fueled by the flapper movement and increasingly scantily-clad clothing, Gillette took it upon themselves to say that body hair on women anywhere was both unhygienic and unfashionable.
 Subsequently, they’ve sold a lot of razors.